Put It Down (South Park): Plot

-Tweek Tweak performs an emotionally-charged song during a school assembly, in which he frantically warns of the growing tensions with North Korea, screaming at the apparent indifference of everyone.
+Tweek Tweak performs an emotionally charged song during a school assembly, in which he frantically warns of the growing tensions with North Korea, screaming at the apparent indifference of everyone.
 The boys urge his boyfriend, Craig Tucker, to calm Tweek's anxiety, but Tweek is further panicked by President Garrison's aggressive tweets to North Korea.
 Craig suggests sending cupcakes to North Korea to calm him down.
 Meanwhile, Eric Cartman and Heidi Turner have resumed dating after Cartman claims that Heidi was suicidal.
-However, Heidi gives Stan a voicemail by Cartman telling Heidi that he would commit suicide if she did not take him back.
+However, Heidi gives Stan Marsh a voicemail by Cartman telling Heidi that he would commit suicide if she did not take him back.
 Heidi asks Stan to keep the voicemail secret but he shares it with the boys anyway, who make fun of Cartman.
 Cartman decides to raise awareness for his planned suicide but is told by PC Principal that the school is raising awareness for distracted drivers instead.

-Tweek is calmed to learn that Kim Jong-un enjoyed the cupcakes he sent him, but his anxiety returns when Garrison goads North Korea by claiming that Tweek likely defecated in the batter.
+Tweek is calmed to learn that Kim Jong Un enjoyed the cupcakes he sent him, but his anxiety returns when Garrison goads North Korea by claiming that Tweek likely defecated in the batter.
 Cartman performs a song at school to raise awareness of his plans to commit suicide, but a student is hit by a driver distracted by the President's tweets.
-Cartman and Heidi campaign to raise awareness for distracted driving outside a store, but Cartman keeps telling passersby that he will kill himself if they do not get others involved.
+Cartman and Heidi campaign to raise awareness for suicide outside a store, but Cartman keeps telling passersby that he will kill himself if they do not get others involved.
 Heidi realizes that he is only interested in participating in this activity in order to get attention for himself.